Web scraping with Scrapy 101

 • parse method is the method that Scrapy calls to handle the response from each URL in the start_urls list.

 Cool, now for the fun part.
-Let's add some code to the parse method to scrape the data we want.
+Let's find the elements we want to scrape and then add some code to the parse method to scrape the data we want.

 # spiders/hackernews.py